AdaCore/spark2014/lrm/source/subprograms.rst

    :start-after: 6.3.2 Global Aspects
    :end-before:  6.4.2

 .. todo:: rules for working out an implicit global aspect.
+RCC comment: not sure this is needed here.
+What are these rules?
+Why does the reader of the LRM need to see them?
+Target: clarify or remove this ToDo for D1/CDR.

 Param Aspects
 ~~~~~~~~~~~~~